bmartynowicz/realm-cost-calcuator/README.md

 npm run qa
 ```

-The scenarios cover traffic presets, Cribl benchmark gating, and validation around the
+The scenarios cover traffic presets and validation around the
 executive summary export.
 Review the generated traces in `playwright-report/` if a test
 fails during local development or CI.